OFAI/GermEval2024-GerMS/site/subtask1.md

 ## Submission errors and warnings

+Always make sure a phase is selected before trying to upload your submission.

 A submission is successful, if it has the submission status 'finished'.
 'Failed' submissions can be investigated for error sources by clicking at '?' next to 'failed' and looking at LOGS > scoring logs > stderr.